mliebelt/pgn-viewer/plan.md

 * Allows to show one chess game complete (/)
 * Allows to show more chess games complete
 * Allow to play through the games forward and backward, including variations. (/)
-* Allows to play from a legal position legal moves, and adds these moves to the notation (/)
+* Allows to play from a legal position legal moves, and add those moves to the notation (/)
 * Allows to play through (/)
    * clicking on moves (/)
    * clicking on next and previous button (/)